A Functional Abstraction of Typed Invocation Contexts: Type System

 \im{ \abstwo{k^{\cpscxtty{\tau}{\mualpha}{\alpha}}}{t^{\mubeta}} {\apptwo{\subst{\cps{e}^{\cpsansty{\gamma}{\mu_i}{\gammapr}{\mttrailty}{\beta}}} {c} {\absthree{x^\tau}{{\kpr}^{\cpscxtty{\tau_1}{\mu_1}{\tauonepr}}}{{\tpr}^{\mu_2}} {\apptwo{k}{x}{(\append{t}{(\cons{\kpr}{\tpr})^{\mu_0}})}}}} {\idcont} {\mttrail}} }

 As the body $e$ of \controltt is evaluated in a \prompttt clause, we again have an empty initial trail type for $e$, and we know that the types $\gamma$, $\mu_i$, and $\gammapr$ must satisfy the \idconttypesf relation.
 What is left is to ensure that the composition of contexts in $\append{t}{(\cons{\kpr}{\tpr})}$ is type-safe.
 In our type system, we use a relation $\compatible{\mu_1}{\mu_2}{\mu_3}$ to ensure this type safety.
 The relation holds when composing a context of type $\mu_1$ and another context of type $\mu_2$ results in a context of type $\mu_3$.
-Intuitively, the relation can be thought of as an addition over trail types.
+Intuitively, the relation can be thought of as an addition over trail types (or equivalently, the type-level counterpart of append and cons).
 The valid combination of $\mu_1$, $\mu_2$, and $\mu_3$ is derived from the definition of the $\appendop$ and $\consop$ functions.

 The first clause of $\appendop$ and that of $\consop$ are straightforward: they tell us that the empty trail type $\mttrailty$ serves as the left and right identity of the addition.

 The second clause of $\consop$ requires more careful reasoning.
 The return value of this case is the result of the application $\apptwo{k}{v}{(\cons{\kpr}{\tpr})}$, which has type $\tauonepr$.
 Since the expected return type of $\consop$ is $\tauthreepr$, we need the equality $\tauonepr \equiv \tauthreepr$.
 Moreover, since $k$ must accept $v$ and $\cons{\kpr}{\tpr}$ as arguments, we need the equality $\tau_1 \equiv \tau_3$, as well as the compatibility of $\mu_2$ (type of $\kpr$), $\mu_3$ (type of $\tpr$), and $\mu_1$ (type of the trail expected by $k$).